Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Commands are echoed on the terminal as characters are received.
 Lines are separated by `\r\n` and a command's output ends with the `PDBS) ` prompt.

+The command buffer can be cleared by sending ^D (a `\x04` character).
+It is recommended to do this at the start of programmatic communications to ensure that the first command sent will be correctly processed.

 ### help

 Usage: `help`